 My final post before vacation focused on the royal jewels that might be seen at Crown Princess Victoria’s wedding.
-The royal women certainly did not disappoint; everything sparkled and looked magnificent.
+The royal women certainly did not disappoint; all wedding jewelry sparkled and looked magnificent.

 I saw some tiaras that were amazing as well as amazingly out of place.
 Let’s check it out, but a word to the wise: this post is picture-laden.
 It may take a moment to load.

 Grand Duchess Maria Teresa of Luxembourg